ricardocaldas/cctagpipeline/README.md

 *4* - Open the "Pre_defined_cctag.mg" in Meshroom (https://alicevision.org/#meshroom);

-*5* - Sava the project in a folder with simple name (Example: C:/project/).
+*5* - Save the project in a folder with simple name (Example: C:/project/).
 Special caracters in folder path will crash the Alicevision Meshroom.

 *6* - Import the Pictures and "Start" the pipeline and wait;